ossec/ossec-docs/docs/manual/notes/portscan_detection.rst

   set ignore_dns true

 #.
-I dont want too many logs: ignore www, netbios, microsoft-ds loc-srv, 5900 tcp/port connections, not all the OS recognize the port alias, replace with de adecuate port number
+I dont want too many logs: ignore www, netbios, microsoft-ds loc-srv, 5900 tcp/port connections, not all the OS recognize the port alias, replace with the OS recognize the port alias, replace with the port number

 .. code-block:: console